KSEHano/BSc-Thesis/Thesis.md

 With the changing of weights is the results are not directly comparable to other results.
 That is a common problem in the reporting of the BLEU results.
 Sometimes it is not clear which changes have been made to the code there is no one single BLEU score [@Clarity].
 I can only compare the MT engines inside the study especially because they are all similar to each other.

-gives more of a adaquacy score because of high weight for unigrams
+gives more of a adequacy score because of high weight for unigrams

 As can be seen above if the human translation is compared to all the machine translations as a reference the human translation as a worse result than the MT translations compared to the all other MTs and human translation.
 If seemed to be not as good of a translation as the others.
 This however is not the case.
 In the way BLEU works it compares a hypothesis translation to at minimum one reference translation.
 For that reason any result only shows how similar a translation is to the reference translation(s) with that in mind it is clear that the human translation is not worse but more different than the other translations.
 Even if compared to a different human translation the BLEU score should be below 1 CITE SOME OF THE BLEU PAPERS THE ONE WERE IT SAYS THAT EVEN HUMAN TRANSLATION HAS A DIFFERENT SCORE.
 This shows one of the shortcomings of BLEU it is only as good as the reference translation given.